Keith Pollard

 Keith Pollard (/ˈpɒlərd/; born January 20, 1950) is an American comic book artist.
-Originally from the Detroit area, Pollard is best known for his simultaneous work on the Marvel Comics titles The Amazing Spider-Man, Fantastic Four, and Thor in the late 1970s–early 1980s.
+Originally from the Detroit area, Pollard is best known for his simultaneous work on the Marvel Comics titles The Amazing Spider-Man, Fantastic Four, and Thor in the late 1970s and early 1980s.

 Career

 Keith Pollard made his professional comics debut in 1974 with stints on such titles as Master of Kung Fu, Deadly Hands of Kung Fu, Astonishing Tales, and Black Goliath.
 In the mid 1970s he also drew original covers for some of the weekly titles in the Marvel UK imprint.
 He was the regular penciller of The Amazing Spider-Man from issue #186 (Nov.
 1978) through issue #205 (June 1980) and pencilled the backup feature in The Amazing Spider-Man Annual #15 (1981).
 With writer Marv Wolfman, Pollard introduced the Black Cat in The Amazing Spider-Man #194 (July 1979).
 Wolfman and Pollard were the creative team for both Fantastic Four #200 (Nov.
 1978) and The Amazing Spider-Man #200 (Jan.
 1980).

 Pollard was also the regular penciler of Thor issues #286–320.
 In 1982, Pollard moved to DC Comics where he drew part of Wonder Woman #300 (Feb.
 1983) and launched the Vigilante series with Marv Wolfman.
 He and Elliot S. Maggin co-created the Kristin Wells version of Superwoman in DC Comics Presents Annual #2 (1983).

 In 1987, he returned to Marvel where he had a second run on Fantastic Four, with writer Steve Englehart, that lasted until 1989.
 Afterwards, he pencilled Nick Fury, Agent of S.H.I.E.L.D. #2–10.

 Pollard and Stan Lee produced the Silver Surfer: The Enslavers graphic novel in 1990.
-In the early 1990s he drew all the character profiles for the Official Handbook of the Marvel Universe Master Edition.
+In the early 1990s, he drew all the character profiles for the Official Handbook of the Marvel Universe Master Edition.

 Pollard left comics in 1996, though he occasionally makes appearances at comic book conventions.
+For ten years, he worked for a computer company.
 He returned to comics in 2019 with a story for DC Primal Age Giant, written by Marv Wolfman.

+Awards

+Keith Pollard received the Inkpot Award in 2017.